U2 concert in Sarajevo: U2's reaction

 While working as an aid worker, Bill Carter attracted U2's attention to the Siege of Sarajevo.

 In 1993, U2 were in Europe for the "Zooropa" leg of their Zoo TV Tour.
 Before their 3 July show in Verona, Italy, the band received a fax from Radio and Television of Bosnia and Herzegovina asking for an interview regarding the situation in Bosnia.
 The band agreed and met with an American aid worker named Bill Carter, who acted as the station's foreign associate, due to Serbian travel restrictions.
 Carter described his experiences in Sarajevo helping Bosnians while surviving the dangerous living conditions.
 Lead vocalist Bono was unnerved to hear that those living in makeshift bomb shelters in the city played music, including U2's, at loud volumes to drown out the sound of explosions.
 While in Sarajevo, Carter had seen a television interview on MTV in which Bono mentioned the theme of the Zooropa tour leg was a unified Europe.
-Feeling that such an aim was empty if the Bosnians' plight went ignored, Carter sought Bono's help.
+Carter felt that vision would be unfulfilled if the Bosnians' plight went ignored and thus sought Bono's help.
 He requested that U2 go to Sarajevo to bring attention to the war and break the "media fatigue" that had occurred from covering the conflict.

 "The audience if anything would realize 'Jesus, lucky I'm here enjoying this concert and not in Sarajevo.'
 Maybe they will think about not letting it happen in their country, their city..."